Deep-DA/Hotel-Bookings/README.md

 ##  📊 Hotel-Bookings:
-A data analysis project on increasing hotel bookings cancellation using Python.
+A data analysis project on increasing hotel bookings cancellation using SQL, Python and Excel.

 ## 📌 Project Overview:
 This project analyzes the data of a hotel.
 They are facing more number of cancellation rates which is affecting their revenue.